KathrinBartels/swear-jar-challenge/README.md

 # Swear Jar

-## A Vue 3 project for saving entries in a file and show the results and manipulate them
+## A Vue 3 project for saving entries in a file and show the results and update them as admin

-## PUs the following commands to run the project
+## Use the following commands to run the project

 ```sh
 npm install